-Coronavirus cases: India records lowest single-day count at 19,556 new cases
+Coronavirus cases: India records lowest single-day count since July with 19,556 new cases

 New Delhi, Dec 22: Union health ministry on Tuesday said that India's COVID-19 caseload rose to 1,00,75,116, with 19,556 new COVID-19 cases being reported in a day, while the number of people who have recuperated from the disease surged to 96,36,487 pushing the national recovery rate to 95.65 per cent.
 According to data, the death toll increased to 1,46,111 with 301 new fatalities, the data updated at 8 am showed.